 Project findings will inform the creation of learning resources for optometrists to support their decision-making and clinical care.
 Gaining a detailed understanding of the nature of current care and practice standards will be valuable for informing professional guidelines and any future attempts to develop optometry service in this area.
 Furthermore, the findings will be used to make recommendations to key bodies in the optometry profession.

 Candidates are expected to hold (or be about to obtain) a minimum upper second class honours degree (or equivalent) in a related area/subject.
 Candidates with previous laboratory experience, particularly in cell culture and molecular biology, are particularly encouraged to apply.

 For information on how to apply for this project, please visit the Faculty of Biology, Medicine and Health Doctoral Academy website (https://www.bmh.manchester.ac.uk/study/research/apply/).
 Informal enquiries may be made directly to the primary supervisor.
-On the online application form select PhD Optometry.
+On the online application form select PhD Optometry

-For international students we also offer a unique 4 year PhD programme that gives you the opportunity to undertake an accredited Teaching Certificate whilst carrying out an independent research project across a range of biological, medical and health sciences.For more information please visit http://www.internationalphd.manchester.ac.uk
+For international students, we also offer a unique 4 year PhD programme that gives you the opportunity to undertake an accredited Teaching Certificate whilst carrying out an independent research project across a range of biological, medical and health sciences.For more information please visit www.internationalphd.manchester.ac.uk